-For new clozapine starts, clinicians should review of the patient’s current medications.
-This includes all prescribed medications, over-the-counter medications, herbal medications, and supplements.
+For new clozapine starts, clinicians should review all the patient’s current medications.
+This includes all prescribed medications, plus over-the-counter medications, herbal medications, vitamins and supplements.
 Smoking status and caffeine intake should be reviewed.
-Clinicians should consider therapeutic drug monitoring during titration to assess non-adherence and the person’s individual pharmacokinetics.
+Clinicians can consider therapeutic drug monitoring during titration to assess non-adherence and the person’s individual pharmacokinetics.
 Multiple genetic polymorphisms may affect CYP1A2’s activity, and some Asian and African populations have lower CYP1A2 activity compared to Caucasians.
 For individuals prescribed clozapine in nonsmoking locations (such as hospitals), if they resume smoking after discharge, clozapine levels can decrease as much as 50%.
 Patients and family members or other caregivers should be educated regarding factors that affect clozapine’s metabolism, and be vigilant for changes in the patient’s medications, as well as changes in how the patient is feeling.
-Patients should contact the clinician if they are a smoker and decide to stop smoking, or if they receive a prescription for a medication such as ciprofloxacin, erythromycin, or fluvoxamine, since these can cause clozapine levels to increase.
+Patients should contact the clinician if they are a smoker and decide to stop smoking, or if they switch from smoking cigarettes to vaping, since they will lose the CYP 1A2 induction from the hydrocarbons in cigarette smoke.
+Patients should also notify their clinician if they receive a prescription for a medication such as ciprofloxacin, erythromycin, or fluvoxamine, since these can cause clozapine levels to increase dramatically, so other options will need to be used.
 Clinicians should also be informed of exacerbations in symptoms, which could be related to the addition of CYP inducer medications.
 Patients should be informed about potential signs and symptoms of clozapine toxicity, which include altered mental status, sedation, orthostatic hypotension, and tachycardia.
 Many factors can change clozapine metabolism, and unexpected changes in clinical status should lead to consideration of testing clozapine levels.